nimbusNLP/nimbusNLP.github.io/docs/walkThrough.md

 - The type of model (‘pre-trained’ or ‘fine-tuned’);
 - A unique name for the deployed model;
-- The source (either a pre-trained model identifier or the local path to the user’s model directory; and
+- The source (either a pre-trained model identifier or the local path to the user’s model directory); and
 - An optional description.

 Upon successful completion of the deployment, Nimbus displays a confirmation and provides the unique HTTPS URL of the model's prediction endpoint, obtained from the CDK deployment outputs, and the API Gateway key needed to access the models.